Classic Uzbekistan: 10 Day Itinerary

 There are no trains or public transport from Samarkand to Shahrisabz, so youll need to book a day tour or hire a taxi/driver.
 On the upside, the drive to Shahrisabz is picturesque and winding through mountainous landscapes and will normally include a few scenic stops.

-Day 10: Flying back from Samarkand or Tashkent
+Day 10: Flying Out – From Samarkand or Tashkent ✈️

 • Train from Samarkand to Tashkent: Quick and easy, taking around 2 hours with a fast train.
 Ensure you book in advance to avoid slower trains.